vanillacode314/portfolio/src/content/blog/svelte-context-module-scripts-explained.md

 // OUTER SCOPE ENDS
 ```

-## What Are The Differences Between context=module And Non context=module Script Tags?
+## What are the differences between context=module and non context=module script tags?

-- The code inside `context=module` scripts only run once, no matter how many times you use a component.
+- The code inside `context=module` scripts only runs once, no matter how many times you use a component.
 - You cannot use any variables/imports defined inside the normal script tag inside `context=module` script tag.
 You can do it the other way round though.
 - You cannot use svelte syntax including but not limited to dereferencing stores by prefixing `$` to their name or creating reactive variables using `let` in `context=module` script tags.

-## Why Does context=module code only runs once but normal script tags runs per component usage?
+## Why does context=module code only runs once but normal script tags runs per component usage?

 Because the global scope (`context=module` in svelte files) is only run on the first import of a module, but the component function (the normal script tag and the html) is executed every time a component is used.

-## Why Can I Not Access Non context=module Script Variables Inside Context=Module Script?
+## Why can I not access non context=module script variables inside context=module script?

 Look at the [svelte example code above](#code-example-1) and then compare the scopes to the [js example code above](#code-example-2).